.

 The charge under 49(1)(bb) relates to having illicit drugs in your body at the time of driving.
 The charge under 49(1)(h) relates to being over the limit at the time you undergo a saliva test which can be up to three hours after you have stopped driving.
 The charge under 49(1)(i) relates to being over the limit at the time you undergo a blood test which can be up to three hours after you have stopped driving.
 A saliva test or blood test is required to prove the offence under s.49(1)(bb).
 If that sounds confusing you probably should consult a drug driving legal expert.

-The saliva test can be performed at random drug testing stations in the same manner as booze buses currently conduct preliminary breath test, except a saliva swab is taken and analysed on the spot rather than a sample of breath.
+The saliva test can be performed at random drug testing stations in the same manner that booze buses currently conduct preliminary breath tests, except a saliva swab is taken and analysed on the spot rather than a sample of breath.
 A blood analysis can be performed on any blood sample that the person is obliged to give under any provisions of the Act.
 This includes blood taken from a driver at a hospital following a motor vehicle accident, blood taken when a breath test machine is not able to test your breath properly, blood taken if a driver requests a blood test after having failed a breath test.
-So if the police are getting a sample of your blood for any reason it is possible they will test it for illicit drugs and charge you with drug driving if any trace of a prescribed illicit drug is detected.
-The saliva or the blood is tested in a laboratory to obtain the evidence required to prove the offence.
+So if the police are getting a sample of your blood for any reason it is likely they will test it for illicit drugs and charge you with drug driving if any trace of a prescribed illicit drug is detected.
+The saliva or the blood is tested in a laboratory which can take several months.

 Penalties for driving with Cannabis or Amphetamine